 |Temple Astrology||Hermetic Astrology|

 |Chaldean Initiation||Conceptual Training|

 NOTE: The analysis of Daniel is titled Chaldean Initiation; of Job, Art of Wisdom; and of The Song of Songs, Tools of Inspiration.
 Chaldean Initiation is not comprised in the weekly cycles.
-The twelve astrology sets provide early statements on techniques that have been refined and more fully developed in the printed textbooks; Modern Philosophers has been superseded by the lesson set Modern Thought supplemented by First Principles and Renaissance of Thought; and Conceptual Training by the six sets on Plotinus.
+The twelve astrology sets provide early statements on techniques that have been refined and more fully developed in the printed textbooks; Symbolical Astrology may only be available to Sabian students, upon request and at the discretion of the Esoteric Secretary; Modern Philosophers has been superseded by the lesson set Modern Thought supplemented by First Principles and Renaissance of Thought; and Conceptual Training by the six sets on Plotinus.
 The full-scale textbook on Fundamentals of Number Significance has minor anticipation in Pythagorean Astrology.
 The 1925 Key Truths of Occult Philosophy is available in mimeographed reproduction.

 With the following exceptions the price of each lesson set is $20.00.
 The three Matthew sets and three Deuteronomy sets as well as Key Truths of Occult Philosophy and Chaldean Initiation are each $30.00.
 The Codex Occultus is $38.00.
 The five sets of acolyte discipline are available only as a unit for $400.00.
 The lesson sets may be bound in paper covers or left unbound.
 Please specify your preference when ordering.
 Sabian students may purchase sets for their own use at a 25% discount.